Executive Suite

 Executive Suite is a 1954 American drama film directed by Robert Wise and written by Ernest Lehman, and starring William Holden, June Allyson, Barbara Stanwyck, Fredric March, Walter Pidgeon, Shelley Winters, Paul Douglas, Louis Calhern, Dean Jagger, and Nina Foch.
 Based on the 1952 novel of the same name by Cameron Hawley, it depicts the internal struggle for control of a furniture manufacturing company after the unexpected death of the company's president.
 Executive Suite was nominated for multiple Academy Awards, including for Foch's performance, which earned a Best Supporting Actress nomination.
+The film won the Grand Jury Prize at the 15th Venice International Film Festival.

 This was Lehman's first produced screenplay, and its plot deviates substantially from the novel.
 He went on to write Sabrina, North by Northwest, West Side Story, and other films.
 The film is one of few in Hollywood history without a musical score.

 Plot

 In New York City to meet with investment bankers, Avery Bullard wires his secretary Erica to call an executive board meeting.
 He is the president and driving force of the Tredway Corporation, a major furniture manufacturer.
 A short commuter flight will get him there just in time.
 Hailing a taxi, however, he drops dead in the street.
 His wallet is stolen by a bystander.

-George Caswell, a member of the Tredway board of directors and one of the financiers Bullard has just left, sees a body he is sure is Bullard's in the street below.
-Seeing an opportunity for easy money, he phones his broker to short sell as much Tredway stock as he can before the market closes for the weekend, which he will buy back after news of Bullard's death drops its price.
-But the body, without identification, gets listed as a John Doe, making Caswell very nervous, as he cannot cover the trades without the stock price falling.
+George Caswell, a member of the Tredway board of directors and one of the financiers Bullard has just left, sees an ambulance in the street below, taking away a body he is sure is Bullard's.
+Seeing an opportunity for easy money, he phones his broker to sell as much Tredway stock as he can before the market closes for the weekend.
+He will buy it back after news of Bullard's death drops its price.
+But the coroner lists the body as a John Doe, and the lack of news makes Caswell very nervous: He cannot cover the trades unless the stock price falls.

-Bullard never named a second-in-command after the previous executive vice-president had died.
+Bullard never named a second-in-command after the previous executive vice-president died.
 When he fails to arrive at company headquarters, the meeting is canceled.
-The public announcement of his death later that evening - thanks to a tip from Caswell - sets off a scramble among the Tredway executives for the top job.
+The public announcement of his death later that evening—thanks to a tip from Caswell—sets off a scramble among the Tredway executives for the top job.

-Company comptroller Loren Shaw immediately seizes power, making unilateral business decisions.
+Company comptroller Loren Shaw immediately seizes power, making a swathe of unilateral decisions, from planning the funeral, issuing statements to the press, calling an emergency board meeting, and halting work on Walling's experimental line.
 He releases a favorable upcoming quarterly report to shore up stock prices.
 He is fixated on generating short-term accounting gains and using them to reward stockholders at the expense of the quality of the company's products and long-term viability.
 Shaw buys Caswell's vote by promising to sell him unissued company stock Caswell had begged for to cover his short sell.
-Shaw blackmails sales vice president Walter Dudley for his support after stalking him to a tryst with his secretary Eva that very evening.
+Shaw blackmails sales vice president Walter Dudley for his support after stalking him to a tryst with his secretary, Eva, that very evening.